 Michael Torosian’s photographs and writing have been widely published.
 His photographs are represented in a number of public collections including: The Canadian Museum of Contemporary Photography; New York Public Library; Art Gallery of Hamilton; National Archives of Canada; and the Winnipeg Art Gallery.

 Composed in Linotype Optima and hand printed on mould-made Molino paper.
 Each book contains an original gelatin-silver print as the frontispiece and a portfolio of twelve duotone reproductions printed on Warrens Lustro Dull Cream paper, varnished and tipped in.
 Quarter bound in natural linen with French marbled paper over boards; enclosed in a slipcase wrapped in Fabriano paper.
-Fifty-seven pages, 6 x 9 inches.
+Sixty pages; 6 x 9 inches.
 Edition 150.
 December 1993.
 Signed by the artist.

 Eleven copies from the edition (numbers 140 to 150) have been quarter bound in leather and are accompanied by a gelatin-silver photograph printed by the artist from the original negative.
 The print, presented in its own folio, has been blind stamped with the title and signed on the back.
 The leather volume and folio are enclosed in a slipcase.